 What's nearby?

-Santa Ana (15 min), Lago de Coatepeque, Joya de Cerén, and San Andrés.
+Santa Ana (15 min), Lake Coatepeque, Joya de Cerén and San Andrés.